Locations:

 Although primary control of this patient’s aggressive tumor is attributable to the chemoradiation therapy prior to surgery, this control came at the cost of severe morbidity that another leading surgical oncology program deemed untreatable.
 The surgical strategy undertaken by the Cleveland Clinic team involved a rare application of microvascular free tissue transfer in the setting of endoscopic surgery.
 “The experience of our multidisciplinary skull base surgery team suggested that this reconstructive option could provide effective repair of extreme morbidity where no other alternatives existed,” says Dr. Recinos.

-The team undertook the operation with extreme circumspection but ultimately decided to proceed based on its diverse experience in similar cases with no precedent or obvious surgical plan.
+The team undertook the operation with extreme circumspection but ultimately decided to proceed based on its experience in similar cases with no precedent or obvious surgical plan.
 “The ability and willingness to take on a case like this developed over years of interdisciplinary collaboration across our skull base surgery team,” Dr. Recinos notes.

 That experience made clear that more common reconstructive options — a free graft or a local/regional vascularized pedicle flap — were not possible in this case.
 “Due to the extensive nature of this patient’s disease and prior procedures, even the nasoseptal flap — the workhorse of intranasal reconstruction — simply was not available to us,” Dr. Sindwani says.